Build your author platform: 10 tips from a pro

 Michele Borba’s Top Ten Tips for Building a Successful Author Platform

 1. Hire your own publicist to help you get all those planks lined up.
-Before you sell your book or once you have a copy in print, either self-published or with a commercial publisher, hire a top level PR person to learn from.
+Before you sell your book or once you have a copy in print, either self-published or with a commercial publisher, hire a top-level PR person to learn from.
 Then, next time you can do it yourself.
 It can be expensive but it’s worth it and you’ll acquire some essential techniques for the rest of your career.
 I started with the wonderful Dottie DeHart at DeHart & Company and the first thing she taught me was:

 2. Make your own media kit that includes:

-• A one-page press release that bullets your best hooks for the book’s content.
+- A one-page press release that bullets your best hooks for the book’s content.

-• Two 750-word articles that can be reprinted free of charge based on key elements of the book itself.
+- Two 750-word articles that can be reprinted free of charge based on key elements of the book itself.

-• Ten questions with answers included, that can be used as an interview in any print media or as a suggestion for a new interview.
+- Ten questions with answers included, that can be used as an interview in any print media or as a suggestion for a new interview.

-• A jpeg of the book cover.
+- A jpeg of the book cover.

-• A jpeg of your photo.
+- A jpeg of your photo.

-• A dvd “reel” of media clips.
+- A DVD “reel” of media clips.
 If you have major national media, great.
 But I didn’t at first, so Dottie started me out on some very small local cable media at first, but it was me on camera looking good, and you can do this too.

 3. Focus on breaking news.
 Remember the media wants content that connects to other hot stories happening right NOW.
-They’re more interested in that connection for the viewers and readers, than in selling your book for you.
-So if you see something breaking in the national or print national news about, for example, obese kids being at risk for diabetes or heart disease (all true), get in touch with a producer, and suggest that you are an expert with a book either in the works or already published on this precise subject.
+They’re more interested in that connection for the viewers and readers than in selling your book for you.
+So if you see something breaking in the national or print national news about, for example, obese kids being at risk for diabetes or heart disease (all true), get in touch with a producer and suggest that you are an expert with a book either in the works or already published on this precise subject.

-4. Create a great website.
-This can start small but always keep growing, changing, and evolving around what you’re doing, who you are, specific events on your schedule, photos of your books, new endorsements, press and video clips.
-Get a good designer to help set it up and be sure it’s always fresh and up to date.
+Additionally, get a good hosting provider by looking on a site like Hosting Foundry then find a good designer to help set it up and be sure it’s always fresh and up to date.
 There’s nothing worse than a website that hasn’t been revised for weeks or months.
-Sure this can cost money, but think of it like graduate school: a worthwhile investment in your future career and financial security.
+This can cost money but think of it like graduate school: a worthwhile investment in your future career.

 5. Get endorsements.
 No family or friends, please, unless they’re famous enough so everyone recognizes their name or have a very credible brand affiliation like an ivy league school or high position in a related institute or corporation.